vishnu5898/FEM/README.md

 # FEM
-Solving 1 D spring element equations using Finite Element Method in Python
+Solving 1 D spring element equations using Finite Element Method in Python.
+This program focus on one dimensiomal spring problem using nodal method.
+Problem desciption in the form of total number of nodes and elements are necessary along with necessary boundary condition of forces and displacements.

+Note : Only zero displacement conditions can be solved using this program.

+Output of this program is :
+1) Global stiffness matrix
+2) Global displacement matrix
+3) Global force matrix
+4) Elemental force matrix

+The program can be run in command terminal using python3.

+Syntax :
+python 1D_spring_analysis.py